-Rule bilge pumps can be either electric or automatic 12volt or 24volt.
-Rule electric bilge pumps require a float switch to operate the pump.
-Once the water level has reached the required level the float switch will switch on and off as required.
+Electric bilge pumps can be either standard or automatic, 12volt or 24volt.
+Standard electric bilge pumps require a float switch to operate the pump.
+Once the water level has reached the required level the float switch will switch on the bilge pump and off as required.
 Rule automatic bilge pumps are an all in one unit with float switch built in.

-Depending on your requirements bilge pumps range from 360 GPH (Gallons Per Hour) to heavy-duty high capacity 4000 GPH.
+Australian Boating Supplies stock bilge pumps ranging from 360 GPH (Gallons Per Hour) to heavy-duty high capacity 4000 GPH.

 Bilge pumps can be either manual or automatic depending on which one your purchase.
 Automatic bilge pumps should come on once the water level activates the float switch and tells the bilge pump to start pumping, it should stop once the level reduces back below the float switch.

 ⚓ How high can a bilge pump lift water?